-labels (MCC $\geq$ 0.7) from temporally static samples (0.00 seconds).
+The results can be seen in Figure 5.
+Inception-V3 is able to recognise throw-in, passive and play-ball in very strong agreement with the ground-truth labels (MCC \geq 0.7) from temporally static samples (0.00 seconds).
 Using samples from a 0.32 seconds window, Inception-V3 predicts in-duel in very strong agreement as well.
 At the same temporal window, I3D also recognises a dribble with an MCC above 0.7 and improves on the recognition of a heading.
 The MCCs for activity recognition are often unstable, most likely due to small sample sizes.
 For Inception-V3 and I3D, a throw-in, corner, play-freely, ball out-of-bounds, goal-kick and kick-off can generally be predicted with MCCs over 0.7.
 Interestingly, Inception-V3 shows a trend in which samples from larger temporal windows result in better predictions.

-The optimal temporal window for action recognition seems to lay around 0.32 (Table 7) or 0.48 seconds (Table 8), where the optimal size is less clear for activity recognition.
-I3D (RGB + Flow) performs best in action recognition, with an MMCC of 0.658 at 0.48 seconds.
+The optimal temporal window for action recognition seems to lay around 0.48 seconds (Table 5), where the optimal size is less clear for activity recognition.
+I3D (RGB + Flow) performs best in action recognition, with an MMCC of 0.658.
 Inception-V3 at 0.96 seconds gives the highest MMCC for activity recognition: 0.688.
-It would be possible to use two separate networks for action recognition (I3D) and activity recognition (Inception-V3).
+It would be possible to use two separate networks for action recognition and activity recognition.
 However, we argue that splitting the two does not trivially result in similar individual performance scores, since the two classification purposes might benefit from the multi-task learning approach.
 As the I3D (RGB + Flow) at 0.48 seconds obtains the highest cumulative MMCC, we continue to use this backbone in further experiments (also for the baseline).